-- The need to address a potential increase in greenhouse gas (GHG) emissions and the risk of increasing pressures on elements of the environment (e.g., resource use, biodiversity, air, and water quality) resulting from a growing production and transport encouraged by tariff reductions. - Differences in applied environmental standards between the EU and India and regulatory approaches related to the European Green Deal, e.g., the Carbon Border Adjustment Mechanism (CBAM) or the deforestation regulation.

-• The potential for the FTA to promote more sustainable lifestyles and consumption patterns, globally, as well as greener and more efficient yet affordable technologies and business models.
+- The need to address a potential increase in greenhouse gas (GHG) emissions and the risk of increasing pressures on elements of the environment (e.g., resource use, biodiversity, air, and water quality) resulting from growing production and transport use encouraged by tariff reductions. - Differences in applied environmental standards between the EU and India and regulatory approaches related to the European Green Deal, such as the Carbon Border Adjustment Mechanism (CBAM) or the deforestation regulation. - The potential for the FTA to promote more sustainable lifestyles and consumption patterns, globally, as well as greener, more efficient, and affordable technologies and business models.